 Epilogue

 We have embarked upon a genealogical journey tracing the concept of time to understand the future of time.
 In the beginning, we considered the sources of the linear conceptualization of time that is oriented towards the future.
 As we saw, the biblical arrow of time that serves as a basis for Western culture, which moves us from the beginning towards the end, is also found in the major narratives of the modern era.
 The concept of historical progress has been popular for a long time, and at its basis lies the assumption of a beginning and an ending on the model of the biblical arrow of time.
+A cyclical concept of time, which differs from the dominant narrative in the West, appears in the Bible in Ecclesiastes: “The thing that hath been, it is that which shall be; and that which is done is that which shall be done: and there is nothing new under the sun.”
+(King James Bible, DATE, Eccles.
+1-9).

 At the same time, in the new consumer culture, which moves along the personal and authentic timeline, a more personal and subjective conceptualization of time is emerging.
 In societies that live according to cyclical or mystical time, distinctions between everyday activities and communal, religious, or holy times were abundant, for example, there was designated ritual time (Van Gennep, 1986, 107–110), celebration time, play time (Huizinga, 1966, 44–45), and ascension time.
 In contrast, in consumer capitalism, free time becomes times for consumption and/or bought time, i.e., time as a commodity.
 We thus live with a false consciousness of time (Debord, 2000, par.
 158).
 In the secular life of the West, where people do not believe in life after death, the general perception of time is one of progress up to the point of annihilation.
 The future is understood as different from the past.
 Time is flowing, uni-dimensional, and real.

-As we have seen, these two linear timelines, i.e., the cultural and the personal, are undergoing rapid change, and it is difficult to predict what our perception of time, as a culture, will look like in the future.
+As we have seen, these two linear timelines, i.e., the cultural and the personal, are undergoing rapid change, and it is difficult to predict what our perception of time, as a culture, will look like in the future, mainly in light of rapid changes and the introduction of new technologies such as artificial intelligence (AI).

+Yuval Noah Harari (2015) claims that the digital revolution is no less significant than was the industrial revolution.
+The industrial revolution shattered the natural environment, and the digital revolution threatens to do the same to the political environment.
+Technology indeed enriches and augments our lives.
+However, while technology adds something to our lives, it also takes something away; and while what technology adds is always glamorous, what it subtracts from us is often obscure and almost invisible (McLuhan, 2003).

 In the digital age, we are witnessing the growth of various alternative conceptualizations of time, including changes in the experience of linear time in digital space (Rosen, 2016, 199).
-Moreover, we have seen that in the present era there is also a sort of return to eternal and simultaneous time, i.e., to the divine point of view.
-Today it is possible to see and experience the world as a whole, simultaneously, thanks to a vast memory similar that is nearly perfect, and that previously would only have been possible by divine power (Weinrib, 2011, vol. 3).
 Today, Augmented Reality has also made it possible to technically break the linear continuum by allowing the past, present, and future to coexist together, simultaneously in a virtual universe that is nevertheless perceived as real.
 In these spaces, time becomes relative and has no independent existence, as Newton previously claimed (Michon, 1985, 57).